jefffhaynes/BinarySerializer/README.md

 ### FieldOffsetAttribute ###

 The FieldOffset attribute should be used sparingly but can be used if an absolute offset is required.
 In most cases, implicit offset (e.g. just define the structure) is preferable.
-For an example application, see the ISO9660 example.
+After moving to the offset, the serializer will reset to the origin so subsequent fields must manage their own offsets.
+This attribute it not supported when serializing to non-seekable streams.

 ### SubtypeAttribute ###